 - Apply WordPress website hardening measures such as limiting login attempts, blocking php execution in certain folders, changing passwords and security keys.

-We strongly recommend you keep an effective WordPress security plugin such as MalCare active on your site.
-Apart from regular automatic scans, your site will also have a firewall to block spam, malicious bots and hackers.
+- Install and activate an effective WordPress security plugin such as MalCare on your site.
+The plugin has a firewall to block spam, malicious bots and hackers.